berfarah/nextzoom/README.md

 # Next Zoom Meeting

-Single-purpose binary to join the next zoom meeting.
+Single-purpose binary to join the next zoom or google meet meeting.
 Usage:
 ```
-open `<directory/to/binary>/nextzoom`
+open `<directory/to/binary>/nextmtg`
 ```

 This is a spiritual fork of [this gist](https://gist.github.com/zmij/c80d6e947bcceaf85ba5c33cf3783d46).